Scanframe/sf-mod-app/script-engine/README.md

 # Event Handling by Scripts

-This sub-project aims to handle an events by a embedded scripting engines.
+This subtract-project aims to handle an events by a embedded scripting engines.

 Answers of questions that are looked for: